Holiday related laws

 There are slightly different official holiday calendars for the federal government versus the California state government.
 Also, each city and county has its own holidays.
 See holiday calendars for the Los Angeles area.

 Are fireworks allowed in the city of L.A.?

-Nope.
-Both the purchase and use of ANY type of fireworks or firecracker within the city of L.A. is illegal (unless you have a permit).
-You could face up to a fine of $1,000 or 6 months in jail for setting off even small fireworks.3LAMC 57.5608.1.2
+Nope (including “safe and sane” fireworks).
+It is illegal to sell, purchase, or use ANY type of fireworks or firecracker within the city of Los Angeles unless you have a special permit.
+You could face up to a fine of $1,000 or 6 months in jail for setting off even small fireworks.1LAMC 57.5608.1.2

 The ban applies throughout the year.

-See more details for the city of LA and nearby cities at our Parking page.
+In most cities, parking laws are relaxed on certain holidays.
+See more details for the city of Los Angeles and nearby cities at our Guide to Holiday Parking Laws page.